laravel-china/laravel-docs/helpers.md

 <a name="method-redirect"></a>
 #### `redirect()` {#collection-method}

-`redirect` 函数返回一个 HTTP 重定向响应，如果调用时没有传入参数则返回 redirector 实例：
+The `redirect` function returns a redirect HTTP response, or returns the redirector instance if called with no arguments:

     return redirect('/home');